 Who is this course for?

-The course is aimed at practicing negotiators, which includes a wide range of executives from middle management leaders to professionals in sales and marketing, procurement, production, contract or legal compliance, operations, logistics or any other occupations that require effective negotiation and bargaining skills.
+The course is aimed at practicing negotiators that are looking to enhance their effective negotiation and bargaining skills.
+This includes a wide range of executives from middle management leaders to professionals in sales and marketing, procurement, production, contract or legal compliance, operations, logistics or any other occupations.

 Why choose this course?